ultraseedbox/USB-Docs/Getting Started Guide/Introduction to Torrenting/Public vs. Private Trackers.md

 ## Private Trackers

 Private trackers are by nature, closed communities.
-Access to these sites requires a prospective member to either receive an invite from a friend, apply to an open signup or gain entry from invite forums on another site.
+Access to these sites requires a prospective member to either receive an invite from a friend, apply to open signup or gain entry from invite forums on another site.
 While on one hand this can be seen as a great roadblock and unfair, it does aid in maintaining a community that truly cares about the content, and as a result these sites are often better organized or focused.

 There are many private tracker sites, with most having a specific focus.
-The frameworks these sites are built on lend themselves to better organisation and coordination - often having multiple sources for one piece of media depending on what specifically you are looking for.
+The frameworks these sites are built on lend themselves to better organization and coordination — often having multiple sources for one piece of media depending on what specifically you are looking for.
 This also lends itself perfectly to automation, as these sites often provide a robust and easy to use API.

 Private trackers often however have a ratio requirement, this means you must seed back a percentage of what you download, usually around 60-100%.
 This however means a lot of the time, torrents on private sites are in good health and well seeded.